rust-lang/rfcs/active/0000-allocator.md

 # Drawbacks

 A two level API may seem overly engineered, or at least intimidating.
-But then again, I do not see much of an alternative without giving up on GC entirely.
+But then again, I do not see much of an alternative, at least not without giving up on garbage collection entirely.

-If people really do object to the two-level API, we could side-step it somewhat by making the `RawAlloc` directly implement the traits in the `typed_alloc` module; then clients would be able to pass in their `RawAlloc` instances without using the `typed_alloc::Direct` wrapper.
+If people really do object to the two-level API, we could side-step it somewhat (while still supporting GC by default) by making the `RawAlloc` directly implement the traits in the `typed_alloc` module; then clients would be able to pass in their `RawAlloc` instances without using the `typed_alloc::Direct` wrapper.
 But I think it is better to include the wrapper, since it opens up the